 The Advisory Board of the Cardinals/Marlins Fund has adopted the following Mission Statement:

 “It is the mission of the Cardinals/Marlins Fund to provide financial assistance to sports and community service non-profit organizations in Palm Beach and Martin Counties so that young people may participate in baseball, sports programs and physical fitness activities.”

 The Advisory Board

 Once the Cardinals/Marlins Fund was in place, the teams appointed an advisory board of community leaders and team officials to oversee all activities and serve as a liaison to the community.
-Included among the original board members was Cardinals Hall of Famer Lou Brock and Expos Hall of Famer – and Palm Beach Gardens resident – Gary Carter.
+Included among the original board members was Cardinals Hall of Famer Lou Brock and Expos Hall of Famer – and Palm Beach Gardens resident – the late Gary Carter.